Probabilistic Visibility-Aware Trajectory Planning for Target Tracking in Cluttered Environments: Simulations

-The proposed method is validated through multiple simulations in MATLAB using a desktop (12th Intel(R) i7 CPU@2.10GHz), and the MOSEK solver is adopted to optimize the trajectory according to the SCP routine.
-We set the range of robot acceleration ($m/s^2$) as $-4\le a_k^r\le 2$, angular velocity ($rad/s$) as $-\pi/3 \le \omega_k^r\le-\pi/3$ and speed limit as $4m/s$.
-The robot dynamics follow \cref{rbt motion model}, and motion noise is set as $\mathbf{R}^r=10^{-3}\cdot diag(4,4,0.4,0.4) $.
-The robot's FOV has a minimal detection distance $r_1=2m$ and maximal distance $r_2=10m$, while the sensing angle $\psi^s$ is $2\pi/3$.
-The predictive horizon is set as $N=4$ and our step interval is $\Delta t=0.5s$.
+with $\Delta t=0.5s$ representing our sampling interval.
+We set the range of robot acceleration ($m/s^2$) as $-4\le a_k^r\le 2$, angular velocity ($rad/s$) as $-\pi/3 \le \omega_k^r\le\pi/3$ and speed limit as $4m/s$.
+The motion noise is set as $\mathbf{R}^r=10^{-3}\cdot diag(4,4,0.4,0.4) $.
+The robot's sensor FOV is modeled as an annular sector, with minimal detection distance $r_1=2m$, maximal distance $r_2=10m$ and the sensing angle $\psi^s$ is $2\pi/3$.
+We shrink the FOV to its convex subset when calculating \cref{gam_tf} to fit the inputs of GJK algorithm and EPA.
+The predictive horizon is set as $N=4$.
 A $60m\times 50m$ map with cluttered polygon obstacles is designed in our simulation tests (\cref{linear tracking}(a)).
+The proposed method only considers obstacles near the LOS, which we note as ``valid obstacles''.
 The initial state of the robot is designated as $[32,7,\frac{3}{4}\pi,0]^T$.

-To evaluate the performance of our method, several metrics are obtained from a tracking simulation with a total step $T$ and target trajectory $\{\tilde{\mathbf{x}}^t_k,k=1,\cdots,T\}$, including computing time $t_{cal}$, visible rate $r_{vis}$ that denotes the percentage of time seeing the target, and the estimation error $e_{est}$ that is defined as the mean absolute error (MAE) of the target's estimated position, \ie, $e_{est}=\frac{1}{T}\sum_{k=1}^T\|\hat{\mathbf{x}}^t_k-\tilde{\mathbf{x}}^t_k\|. $ Besides, we claim a tracking failure if the robot collides with an obstacle or loses sight of the target in continuous 15 steps.
+To quantitatively evaluate the performance of our method, several metrics are computed for a tracking simulation with a total step $T$ and target trajectory $\{\tilde{\mathbf{x}}^t_k,k=1,\cdots,T\}$, including computing time $t_{cal}$, loss rate $r_{los}$ that denotes the percentage of time the robot cannot see the target, and the estimation error $e_{est}$ that is defined as the mean absolute error (MAE) of the target's estimated position, \ie, $e_{est}=\frac{1}{T}\sum_{k=1}^T\|\hat{\mathbf{x}}^t_k-\tilde{\mathbf{x}}^t_k\|. $ Besides, we claim a \textit{tracking failure} if the robot collides with an obstacle or loses sight of the target in 15 consecutive steps, and we define the success rate $r_{suc}$ over multiple tracking experiments as the proportion that the robot finishes the tracking task without failure.

-Temporary target loss may occur due to the zero thresholds on the right-hand side of the SDF constraints in \cref{sdtf,sdro,sdlo}.
-We address this issue by relaxing those zero values to small numbers.
-To speed up the computation, the robot only considers obstacles near the LOS, noted as valid obstacles.